ionic-team/ionic-site/docs/v2/getting-started/migration/index.md

 ### ControllerAs Syntax

-ControllerAs Syntax is a feature in Angular 1.x where instead of binding data to `$scope`, you can bind to the direct instance of the controller instead.
+ControllerAs Syntax is a feature in Angular 1.x where, instead of binding data to `$scope`, you can bind to the direct instance of the controller.
 This makes migrating a Angular 1.x controller to an Angular 2 class much easier.
 It's fairly easy to migrate to `controllerAs` from a traditional controller:

 _index.html_